PlaidCloud/website/content/en/docs/tasks/administer-cluster/migrating-from-dockershim/check-if-dockershim-deprecation-affects-you.md

 {{< note >}}

-If you're running workloads via Kubernetes, the best way to stop a container is through the Kubernetes API rather than directly through the container runtime (this advice applies for all container runtimes, not only Docker).
+If you're running workloads via PlaidCloud, the best way to stop a container is through the PlaidCloud API rather than directly through the container runtime (this advice applies for all container runtimes, not only Docker).

 {{< /note >}}

 You can still pull images or build them using `docker build` command.
-But images built or pulled by Docker would not be visible to container runtime and Kubernetes.
-They needed to be pushed to some registry to allow them to be used by Kubernetes.
+But images built or pulled by Docker would not be visible to container runtime and PlaidCloud.
+They needed to be pushed to some registry to allow them to be used by PlaidCloud.